real-logic/benchmarks/scripts/aeron/README.md

 Start the scripts in the following order: `echo-server` --> `echo-client`.

 2. Live replay from local archive

 The client publishes messages over IPC to local publication and has a recording running using local archive.
 The server replays messages over UDP from that archive and pipes them back to the client.

 Start the scripts in the following order: `live-replay-local-archive-client` --> `live-replay-local-archive-server`.

 3. Live replay from remote archive

 The client publishes messages to the server using publication over UDP.
-The server pipes those message into a local IPC publication which records them into an archive.
-Finally the client subscribes to the replay from that archive over UDP.
+The server pipes those messages into a local IPC publication which records them into an archive.
+Finally, the client subscribes to the replay from that archive over UDP.

 Start the scripts in the following order: `live-replay-remote-archive-server` --> `live-replay-remote-archive-client`.

-4. Live recording, i.e. client runs records a publication into local archive The client publishes messages over UDP to the server.
+4. Live recording, i.e. client runs records a publication into local archive

+The client publishes messages over UDP to the server.
 It also has a recording running on that publication using local archive.
 The server simply pipes message back.
-Finally the client performs a controlled poll on the subscription from the server limited by the "recording progress" which it gets via the recording events.
+Finally, the client performs a controlled poll on the subscription from the server limited by the "recording progress" which it gets via the recording events.

-The biggest difference between scenario 2 and this scenario is that there is no replay of recorded message and hence no reading from the disc of the saved data but still allowing to consume only those messages that were successfully persisted.
+The biggest difference between scenario 2 and this scenario is that there is no replay of recorded message and hence no reading from the disc of the saved data but still allowing consumption of those messages that were successfully persisted.

 Start the scripts in the following order: `echo-server` --> `live-recording-client`.